 Mobile car wash 2U Auto aims to offer clean convenience

-One young entrepreneur has carved out her own piece of the car wash market with a mobile business.
+In this episode of In The Mix, Carla Eckels talks with a young entrepreneur who has carved out her own piece of the car wash market with a mobile business.

 You may have noticed lately several car wash businesses popping up around Wichita.
 One young bilingual entrepreneur has carved out her niche in the market by making her business mobile.
 Instead of a customer waiting in line at a car wash, her company comes to you.